ptats/ml101-grad-workshop/README.md

 ## Prerequisites - can be completed on the day

+We wil be using Google Collaboratory for our coding exercise as we need access to a GPU.
+Google kindly provides this for free!!
+However, there are some parts of the coding exercise that are not compatible with Google Collab and you will be required to run this section locally.

 * a laptop with google chrome or firefox
 * google drive account - if you don't have a google drive account you can create one [here](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Faccounts.google.com%2FManageAccount&dsh=S-1694359826%3A1582007900873563&gmb=exp&biz=false&flowName=GlifWebSignIn&flowEntry=SignUp)
 * Nice to have: local install of jupyter notebook (see instructions [here](https://jupyter.readthedocs.io/en/latest/install.html#install).
 If you are unable to install, that is fine, there are just one or two parts of the coding exercise that you will be unable to do